ferrine/ferrine.github.io/content/gsoc/autumn_coming.md

 [The second](https://github.com/pymc-devs/pymc3/pull/2416) implements Structured Variational Inference not possible before.
 It is not ready for merge as it has to be reviewed a bit more and a lot of examples have to be rerun.
 That will take some more time for sure.
 It also allows to create arbitrary variational distributions in future for individual groups of variables.
-Gubmel Softmax reparametrization might suit extremely well for
+One of that ideas is Gubmel Softmax reparametrization that is an approach to handle discreteness property and ability to backpropagate the underlying probabilities.
+It might suit extremely well for Deep Learning modern approaches.
-Deep Learning modern approaches.
-I am sure that PyMC3 will make Bayesian Deep Learining more accessible.